 My first trip to Amsterdam for under £100 was my introduction to Couch Surfing.
 Many see it as a free bed but that’s the wrong approach.
 Getting to enjoy a city hopefully through the eyes of your localhost is so much more valuable than the bed, couch or floor you will be saving a few quid on.
 There might not be payment but gifts, cooking dinner or offering to help around the house is an easy way to show your appreciation.

 Could this be any easier?
 In exchange for watching over someone’s property (aka, watching their TV), watering the garden or potentially running some tasks while they are away. many people offer their houses out.
 From just getting the place or even having all bills included, some will even pay you a fee.
+If you fancy a giving it a shot for the first time check out a guide to housesitting first from someone who has done it before.

 For those who like their four-legged friends, you might get all of the above with a pet thrown in.
 Really consider this option before committing as that doggy ain’t going to walk himself if you decide on a whim to take off on a last-minute adventure.